 Port El Kantaoui Travel Guide

-Visitors could be forgiven for imagining that the quaint blue and white holiday village of Port El Kantaoui had been built as a Hollywood set, and simply uprooted and placed down on the Tunisian coast.
-In fact, this is not far from the truth.
-El Kantaoui is a chic, purpose-built holiday resort that owes nothing to history, but everything to a desire to cater for the up-market tourist seeking leisurely luxury in an enchanting setting.
+Visitors could be forgiven for imagining that the quaint blue-and-white holiday village of Port El Kantaoui had been built as a Hollywood set and simply transplanted to the Tunisian coast.
+In fact, this isn't far from the truth.
+Port El Kantaoui is a chic, purpose-built holiday resort that owes little to history but everything to a desire to cater to up-market tourists seeking leisurely luxury in an enchanting setting.

-The El Kantaoui Complex is built around a modern marina and can accommodate more than 300 vessels, most of them moored by millionaires.
-Its complex of hotels centres on the cobblestone streets of the perfect reproduction of a typical medieval medina, abuzz during the day with souvenir hunters.
-In the evening, the action switches to the bars and cafes opposite the marina.
-The entire town has been termed a 'tourist ghetto' and is indeed a delightful and highly successful one, enhanced by its Mediterranean location and Moorish flavour.
+The El Kantaoui Complex is centred around a modern marina that can accommodate more than 300 vessels, most of them belonging to wealthy individuals.
+The complex includes hotels, a shopping area, and restaurants, all set around cobblestone streets designed to resemble a traditional medieval medina, which is lively during the day with souvenir hunters.
+In the evening, the focus shifts to the bars and cafes facing the marina.
+The entire town has often been dubbed a 'tourist ghetto', and it certainly fits the bill; a charming and highly successful one, enhanced by its Mediterranean location and Moorish architectural style.

 Shopping

-Like the entire resort, the shopping centre and model 'souk' in Port El Kantaoui is geared to holidaymakers, stocking mainly souvenir items with prices higher than elsewhere in Tunisia.
-Bargaining for goods is an entertaining experience, however.
-For better bargains and a more realistic Tunisian bazaar experience, travellers should take an excursion to nearby Sousse.
+Like the rest of the resort, the shopping centre and model 'souk' in Port El Kantaoui are geared toward tourists, offering a range of souvenir items with prices generally higher than in other parts of Tunisia.
+Bargaining is common and can be an entertaining experience for those in the mood for it.
+However, for better deals and a more authentic Tunisian bazaar experience, visitors may want to take a short trip to nearby Sousse.

 Restaurants